Skip to content

 • Configuration Settings - Django-specific settings documentation

-Internal API Security (WORKER_API_KEY)
+Internal API Security (Worker Endpoints)

 Validibot's worker service exposes internal API endpoints for validation execution, callbacks, and scheduled tasks.
 These endpoints need protection against unauthorized access.
+The authentication backend is selected automatically based on DEPLOYMENT_TARGET — see ADR-2026-04-18 for the full design.

 Authorization: Worker-Key <key>